kamilbanas85/Electricity_Demand/README.md

-# Electricity Demand Forecasting for Austin, TX
+# Electricity Demand Forecasting for Texas

 ## About
 A project presents forecasting an electricity demand in Texas.
 A focuse was made on a XshortXlongX-term horizont.
 A muliple regresion models approach were used with few independent variables.